Instagram/MonkeyType/doc/configuration.rst

   .. method:: code_filter() -> CodeFilter

-    Should return the :doc:`code filter <filters>` that categorizes traced functions into ones you are interested in (so their traces should be stored) and ones you aren't (their traces will be ignored).
+    Should return the :ref:`code filter <codefilters>` that categorizes traced functions into ones you are interested in (so their traces should be stored) and ones you aren't (their traces will be ignored).